-- (i) Monitoring and assessing the performance of the Company's portfolio. - (ii) Monitoring and assessing the performance of the Company in terms of its strategic direction and charitable purpose. - (iii) Ensuring that appropriate and effective remuneration policies and packages (if any) are implemented by the Company.

-(iv) Monitoring and reviewing business results, the performance of the Investment Committee, the Audit and Risk Committee, outsourced service providers and the Board itself.
+- f.
+Monitoring and assessing the performance of the Company's portfolio. - g.
+Monitoring and assessing the performance of the Company in terms of its strategic direction and charitable purpose. - h.
+Ensuring that appropriate and effective remuneration policies and packages (if any) are implemented by the Company. - i.
+Monitoring and reviewing business results, the performance of the Investment Committee, the Audit and Risk Committee, outsourced service providers and the Board itself.